November TBD, 2022

 - Water containers for hauling water

-- Cooking gear and food: Saturday breakfast, non-cooking lunch, Sunday non-cooking breakfast
+- Cooking gear and food: Saturday breakfast, lunch condiments (lunch ingredients) will be provided), Saturday dinner, Sunday non-cooking breakfast

 - Duty roster and menu